Chart Color Schemes

 In terms of cultural diversity, Ormeau (West) - Yatala records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Ormeau (West) - Yatala, surveyed in 2016, had a cultural diversity profile roughly matching the wider region's average.
+Ormeau (West) - Yatala had cultural diversity roughly in line with the wider region's average.
 86.0% of its population were citizens, 75.8% were born in Australia, and 91.5% spoke English only at home.
-Christianity was the predominant religion, comprising 48.2%.
+Christianity was the main religion, comprising 48.2% of people in Ormeau (West) - Yatala.

 Frequently Asked Questions - Diversity